vallis/synthlisa/README.txt

 4g.Setting the Python path
 --------------------------

-To use Numeric and Synthetic LISA, the Python interpreter needs to know where they can be found.
+To use numpy and Synthetic LISA, the Python interpreter needs to know where they can be found.
 If you have performed system-wide installs, this will be the case automatically.
 But if you have performed local installs, you will need to change the value of the